-Friends of Jesmond Old Cemetery are members of the British Trust for Conservation Volunteers (BTCV), a charitable organisation set up in 1959 which has a successful history of environmental volunteering throughout the UK.
+Friends of Jesmond Old Cemetery are members of The Conservation Volunteers, a charitable organisation set up in 1959 which has a successful history of environmental volunteering throughout the UK.
 Their vision is a better environment where people are valued, included and involved in creating a more sustainable future by inspiring people and improving places.

 We are also a member of the Newcastle Council for Voluntary Service, which supports voluntary organisations such as ours by providing a range of services and advice.
 Friends of Jesmond Old Cemetery are indebted to them for their help and support, particularly in relation to the development of our constitution.